 - Nursing home residents have a right to be informed about policies and procedures related to resident safety.
 Residents have the legal right to be informed about all policies, services offered, related costs, measures to prevent abuse or neglect, etc. These policies should be provided to residents prior to their signing any admission documents.

 - Nursing home residents have a right to choose.
 Residents have a right to be involved in decisions made regarding their care, medical care, treatment, or other services.
 These rights are extended to next-of-kin in cases where a resident is unable to make decisions on his or her own behalf, such as in the case of mental illness or incapacitation.

 Many families are simply unaware of the legal rights of nursing home residents, or how to protect them.
 A formal “Bill of Rights” could help families be better informed and prepared to ensure the best interests of their loved ones.

 Learn More about Nursing Home Resident Rights

 To learn more about your legal rights as a resident, or as the loved one of a nursing home resident, contact a nursing home abuse attorney.
-Brown & Brothers is an award-winning nursing home neglect and abuse law firm offering services to clients throughout Florida.
+Brown, Christie & Green is an award-winning nursing home neglect and abuse law firm offering services to clients throughout Florida.
 We can provide you with the guidance you need to ensure that your loved one’s legal rights are protected.